DAP2022/ALL_Class_syllabuses/README.md

 3. **Introduction to programming for biologists' (Python)**
     a.
 Syllabus
     b.
 Jupyter notebooks for the course material
     c.
-I have not yet included links to the videos of this course yet.
+I have not yet included links to the videos of this course.
 4. **"Basic Bioinformatics for yeast"**: these are pdfs that I created for a semester long experimental course.
 5. **"Exploring Bias in Algorithms: the New 'Jim Code'"** This course fulfilled an upper level writing course.
 6. **"Focusing on Bayes' Theorem"** This course also fulfilled an upper level writing course.